Amber Budden, National Center for Ecological Analysis and Synthesis (NCEAS) Senior Fellow, DataONE

 Previous research activity includes bibliometrics, publication practices and behavioral ecology.
 I served as a member of the Board of Directors for the National Postdoctoral Association during its development, chairing the strategic planning and publications committees.
 I have a PhD in behavioral ecology, joint BSc in Psychology and Zoology and qualification in youth and community work.
 I am an inaugural fellow of the AAAS Community Engagement Fellowship Program (CEFP) and a current CEFP mentor.

-Richard Dean, ESR Chief Data Scientist
+Richard Dean, ESR Data Science Accelerator Lead.

 Richard is a Data Scientist at ESR, a crown research institute that deals with nitty gritty real world problems affecting human communities covering everything from forensic science to human health, biowaste, microplastics and the environment.
 Before joining ESR, he worked as a Senior Data Scientist for Public Health England, an executive agency of the UK’s Department of Health.